 Yes, your rat can eat sausages, as long as you feed it to them in moderation.
 Just like the aforementioned meats, sausages are high in salt and they contain a pretty large amount of fat.
 Because of this, you have to make sure that you do not overdo it.
 A small piece of sausage on special occasions is okay, but it should by no means be a large part of their diet.

 Can rats eat salami or pepperoni?

-Salami and pepperoni is very high in calories and fat, so even though rats can eat it, you have to make sure that you limit their intake.
-In small quantities it’s not harmful, but feeding them to much salami can lead to rapid weight gain and nutritional imbalances.
+Salami and pepperoni are very high in calories and fat, so even though rats can eat them, you have to make sure that you limit their intake.
+In small quantities, it’s not harmful, but feeding them too much salami can lead to rapid weight gain and nutritional imbalances.
 So yes, rats can eat salami, but in moderation, not as a regular part of their diet.

 Can rats eat beef jerky?